fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 * Joan Scott, "Gender: A Useful Category of Historical Analysis", 1053-1075.

 {% include alert.html class='info' title='postmodernism so far' text="
 Write a comment (400-500 words) about your take on postmodern history, reflecting on everything we've read since Spring Break.
-If you are at a loss for an idea: write about whether postmodern history constitutes a historiographical paradigm shift.
-Are late twentieth-century ways of writing about history that we've discussed a "rupture" from previous historiographies?
+Write/focus on whatever you like, but I hope you will provide at least rough answers to the following: how have our readings affected the way you think about history?
+Does postmodern history constitute a historiographical paradigm shift?
+In other words: Are late twentieth-century ways of writing about history that we've discussed a "rupture" from previous historiographies?
 Or are they more on a continuum of historiographical change.
 Be interesting.
 "%}